ti-mo/lanparty-packages/README.md

 Available options are:

-- consul
+- consul - service discovery build from upstream
-- collectd
+- collectd - monitoring agent, built from Debian source package
-- joki
+- joki - lightweight latency tracking in Go + InfluxDB
-- nginx
+- nginx - official upstream with replace-filter module
-- nginx-git (builds ti-mo/nginx)
+- nginx-git - same as upstream, but builds ti-mo/nginx from Git
-- php
+- php5 - ZTS + pthreads build from Debian sources
-- kernel-ck-tick
+- kernel-ck-tick - custom kernel with BFS/MuQSS and 1000HZ
-- kernel-ck-notick
+- kernel-ck-notick - same as above, but tickless (WIP)

 Check `docker-compose.yml` for all available options.